 Tex Tech’s Non-Woven Fabric Capabilities

 For more than 100 years, Tex Tech has been a leading manufacturer of carded needle-punch non-woven fabrics for industries ranging from fire protection to automobile components.
-Our talented designers and engineers are dedicated to providing innovative solutions using advanced research and development methods to create, test, and patent fabrics with new and enhanced characteristics for a variety of industries and applications.
-With manufacturing facilities located in the US and UK, Tex Tech has the capacity to engineer the perfect non-woven fabric for your needs.
+Our talented designers and material scientists are dedicated to providing innovative solutions using advanced research and development methods to create, test, and patent fabrics with new and enhanced characteristics for a variety of industries and applications.
+With manufacturing facilities located in the US and UK, Tex Tech has the capacity to design the perfect non-woven fabric for your needs.

 To learn more about Tex Tech’s cutting-edge non-woven fabric technology, contact us today.